Fay Martin, PhD, Author

 About Fay

-Martin’s writing spans her life as a farm kid in the West, community organizing in outport Newfoundland in the 1960s, working with those organizing other marginalized groups in the early 1970s, professional social work in various settings through to the late 1980s, a mid-life PhD on transitions to adulthood from child welfare, and a post-retirement life impacting homelessness, particularly the rural and remote variation.
+Martin’s writing spans her life as a farm kid in the West, community organizing in outport Newfoundland in the 1960s, working with those organizing other marginalized groups in the early 1970s, professional social work in various settings through the 1980s, a mid-life PhD on transitions to adulthood from child welfare, a decade of birthing and nurturing a children’s service agency in Haliburton County, and a post-retirement life impacting homelessness, particularly the rural and remote variation.